Cinderella Pantomime Characters: A Complete Guide

 Prince Charming, Dandini and the Emcee

 Prince Charming and his confidant Dandini give the ball scenes their structure, with Dandini doing much of the legwork while the Prince searches the crowd for Cinderella.
-The Emcee, Master or Mistress of Ceremonies at the Royal Ball, is a flexible role, and our author’s notes suggest you can work in local place names among the announced guests, which is a nice way to get an easy laugh specific to your own town rather than a generic one.
+The Emcee, Master or Mistress of Ceremonies at the Royal Ball, is a flexible role, and our Author's Notes suggest working local place names in among the announced guests, which is an easy way to get a laugh specific to your own town rather than a generic one.

 Casting the Cinderella Pantomime Characters: Who It Suits

-Between Hardup Manor and the Royal Ball, this script has eleven named principal roles, plus a flexible ensemble of townsfolk, cleaners, footmen and ball guests, which puts it in our Medium Cast scripts.
-If you are weighing it up against the rest of the catalogue, our full range of pantomime scripts is worth a browse too.
+Between Hardup Manor and the Royal Ball, this script has 11 named principal characters and two supporting roles, plus a flexible ensemble of townsfolk, cleaners, footmen and ball guests, which puts it in our Medium Cast scripts.
+The full catalogue is on our All Scripts page if you're comparing titles, and our home page has the quickest links to everything else.

-As one group put it: ‘An uproarious family-friendly fairytale with comedy and irreverent humour throughout!’
-(Raven Players on Cinderella).
+As the Raven Players put it, this script is 'an uproarious family-friendly fairytale with comedy and irreverent humour throughout!'

-If this cast list sounds like a good fit for your group, request a free Perusal Script for Cinderella or visit the Cinderella script page for the full synopsis and details.
+Request a free Perusal Script, or visit the Cinderella script page for the full synopsis and details.
+Our Performance Licences page covers the booking side when you get there.